-If being stuck at home last year taught us anything, it’s the importance of more comfortable, multifunctional spaces.
+If being stuck at home in lockdowns and remote learning has taught us anything, it’s the importance of more comfortable, multifunctional spaces.
 And with international borders closed for now, many Australians are investing the holiday budget in home renovations to increase the equity in their properties, maximise spaces and create tranquil zones to unwind.
 In fact, according to Euromonitor International, Australian household budgets invested into home improvements is estimated to go up by 8.1% this year.
 Check out the top renovation trends for 2021 builders and architects are reporting.

 Hands up who used the bathroom to flee the family at some point during lockdown?
 You’re not alone.
 Studies show that, in addition to the obvious function, many homeowners visit the bathroom to relax and escape.
 As such, creating a spa-like bathroom is one of the top trends we’re seeing this year, with soaker baths, statement vanities, mood lighting and indoor plants high on the priority list.